OfficeDev/teams-toolkit/README.md

 - For .NET developers, install [Teams Toolkit for Visual Studio](https://docs.microsoft.com/microsoftteams/platform/toolkit/visual-studio-overview#install-teams-toolkit-for-visual-studio).
 - For command line users, install [TeamsFx CLI](https://docs.microsoft.com/microsoftteams/platform/toolkit/teamsfx-cli#get-started): `npm install -g @microsoft/teamsfx-cli`

-Follow [the documentation](https://aka.ms/teamsfx-docs) to start building apps for Microsoft Teams.
+Visit [the documentation](https://aka.ms/teamsfx-docs) to get started with building apps with Teams Toolkit today.

-## Contributing
+## Contributions

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us